ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

 Using the CLI, an external OpenFlow controller (IP and port) can be specified on the command line using the "--description" field as shown below.
 Creating the subnet and router is the same as any other Chameleon network.

 ..
-Important:: For now, the OpenFlow functionallity will only with ExoGENI stitchable VLANs at UC.
-Soon, OpenFlow will be available across both sites and for all VLANs.
+Important:: For now, the OpenFlow functionality at UC is restricted to ExoGENI stitchable VLANs only.
+OpenFlow is available for all VLANs at the TACC site.

 .. code-block:: bash